zamanianlab/ZamanianLabDocs/docs/comp_conda.md

 # conda

-[conda](https://conda.io/docs/) is used for "package, dependency and environment managing" that is cross platform and enables reproducibility of old code, even when some packages and dependencies have been updated in the meantime. conda can be used for any language and can even act as a manager for bioinformatic software such as bwa, bcftools, MrBayes, etc., but we will be using it to manage our Python environments.
+[conda](https://conda.io/docs/) is used for "package, dependency and environment managing" that is cross platform and enables reproducibility of old code, even when some packages and dependencies have been updated in the meantime. conda can be used for any language and can even act as a manager for bioinformatic software such as bwa, bcftools, MrBayes, etc., but we will also be using it to manage our Python environments.
+Conda will make it easy to invoke different Python versions as needed for different tasks.

-While most of our plotting and data analysis uses R, our image and video analyses use Python.
-R development is more streamlined and centralized (at least for the packages we use), while Python includes two major versions (2 and 3) that are still regularly used (I write in Python 3 while many developers still prefer Python 2, and scripts written in one version often won't work when run with the other version), and the packages that we use are diverse and maintained by a large crowd of different developers.
-Thus, we don't need package and environment management for R, but our Python pipelines are greatly enhanced with such management.

 conda has several features that make it a powerful tool, but the main feature we will be using is the ability to create virtual environments and install packages to that specific environment.
 Normally, when you install a piece of software, it is available to run from any directory on your machine.
 This is good for some software, but sometimes a developer will encourage you to update the software, which inevitably breaks your code and makes debugging extremely difficult.
 Virtual environments are one solution to this problem.
-In these cases, instead of installing software to the entire machine, you install it only in a discrete, contained environment.
+In these cases, instead of installing software to the entire machine, you install it only in a contained environment.
 Below are instructions on installing and setting up conda, and a representative example of how virtual environments work.

 ## Installation